SECTION 4 – SPECIFIC RULES FOR COMPETITIONS

 1. G.B. & S.A.
 Knockout draws will be made at a meeting between the League Fixtures and Competition Secretaries.
 All clubs will be issued with a copy of the master draw sheet for each competition, before these competitions commence.

 2. The Competition Secretary will send notification of knockout matches to the players concerned by email, using the address supplied on the entry form.
-Should a player have no access to email, a mobile number should be given to allow text or verbal notification.
-Knockout fixtures will be available on the web site and will also be sent to Club Reps for placement on Club notice boards.
+Should a player have no access to email, he/she should consult with his/her captain and regularly check the GB&SA website for fixture dates.
+Knockout fixtures will also be sent to Club Reps so that clubs are suitably informed of matches that they will be hosting.

 3. If a player is scheduled to play either a league or knockout match at a club which he / she is banned from entering, it is at the sole discretion of the club whether to allow the player in to play their match.
 In the event of this happening for an individual knockout match, the banned player will be withdrawn from the competition if the club will not allow entry.
 In the event of this happening in a pairs knockout match, the banned player may be replaced by a reserve as per rule 6 of the Spillane Trophy.